 I have previously owned three dedicated summer jackets but never been really happy with any of them.
-The first jacket was a $99 clearance bin item made by Dryrider that I purchased 10+ years ago.
+The first jacket was made by Dryrider that I purchased 10+ years ago.
 This was a very light weight item with minimal protection but maximum cooling.
-I expected to use it for a limited time until I found something better however I still have this jacket and was using it on the very hottest days each year until this summer.
+I expected to use it for a limited time until I found something better however I still have this jacket.

 The second jacket I purchased was a Cortech item that was supposed to do it all.
 The base was a combination of mesh, textile and leather with lots of armor.
 To this you could zip in wind and water proof liner and thermal liner.
 Instead of doing it all it really did not work well for anything.
-Heavier than my full leather jacket it was simply too heavy and hot to wear on a summer day and with the liners in I remained cold on a winter day so I actually threw it away recently.
+Heavier than my full leather jacket it was simply too heavy and hot to wear on a summer day and with the liners in I remained cold on a winter day.

-In the USA caught out by the 40+ heat I purchased a full mesh jacket made by River Road and this was perhaps the best of the three but it was very light weight with simple foam padded armor and like the Dryrider would offer less protection than a regular jacket in a crash.
+In the USA I was caught out by the 40+ heat I purchased a full mesh jacket made by River Road and this was similar to the Dryrider, a light weight item with minimum protection.
+I gave that jacket away later as the Dryrider was better.

-This summer I decided to finally get a summer jacket that worked but with good protection.
+This summer I decided to try get a summer jacket with better protection.
 I have been very happy with the BMW pants I have so I decided to investigate their jackets.

-I don’t want you to think I said this was good because of the brand as I actually do not like the brand itself per se as I find like Harley, BMW has too much elitism attached to it and funny enough like Harley rates low in reliability surveys too however their clothing line seems to be quite good albeit super expensive.
-If full price I would never buy as can buy quality brands like Alpinestars for much less however on sale it represents reasonable value.
+I don’t want you to think I said this was good because of the brand as I actually do not like the brand itself per se as I find like Harley, BMW has too much elitism attached to it however their clothing line seems to be quite good albeit super expensive.